 LA Search gives you options for obtaining a particular item via (for Australian Library Collections and Australian Journal Articles only).
 The options for obtaining items are available from 4 tabs:

-This tab allows users to Request a loan through your library or Request a photocopy through your library.
+This tab allows users to Request a loan through your library.
 These options however are only available with enhanced requesting activated.
 Libraries should contact the Help Desk if they would like Enhanced Requesting turned on.